KennethTrecy/web_template/README.md

 It is optional to attribute this repository in other template/projects.

 ### Branch
-The template in this branch is specialize for opinionated fullstack development.
-You can choose other branches to base from if you want to.

-This branch can be used to other branches, templates, or projects.
+This branch is not recommended to be a template for projects.
+However, it can be included to other branches or templates.

-[`rollup` package], [`jest` package], [`phpunit/phpunit` package], [`testcafe` package],and other necessary packages were already installed in this branch.

 ### Want to contribute?
 Read the [contributing guide] for different ways to contribute in the project.